How to Make Country Music

 Mix for warmth and clarity

 Country mixing aims for a clean, warm, organic sound where the vocal and acoustic guitar are front and centre.
 Avoid heavy effects — light compression, gentle EQ and tasteful reverb keep it natural.
 Pan the supporting instruments to make space, and keep the low end tight.
-Start with our beginner’s guide to mixing your first song for a clear, balanced result.
+Start with our beginner’s guide to mixing your first song, then dig into the specifics with our dedicated guide to mixing country music for a clear, balanced result.

 Frequently asked questions